 Dr Daniel Soliman is the Curator of the Egyptian Collections at the Rijksmuseum van Oudheden, Leiden, Netherlands.

-This talk will be given at the December 2022 meeting of the Essex Egyptology Group which will be held on 4th December online via Zoom – attendance is free for members and £4 for non-members.
-Tickets for non-members are available to book from 14th November to 2rd December via the contact form on this page.
+This talk was given at the December 2022 meeting of the Essex Egyptology Group which was held on 4th December online via Zoom – click here to download a review of this meeting.